GfellerLab/MetacellAnalysisToolkit/README.md

 ### 1.2 Create the conda environment

-Then you need to create the conda environment that contains most of python and R packages useful for metacell analyses
+Then you need to create the conda environment that contains most of python and R packages useful for metacell analyses.
+You need to have a conda installer such as [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/).

-    conda env create -f MetacellAnalysisToolkit_env.yml
+    conda env create -f env/MetacellAnalysisToolkit_env.yml

+Alternatively you can use [mamba](https://github.com/conda-forge/miniforge) for a faster and lighter installation

+    mamba env create -f env/MetacellAnalysisToolkit_env.yml

 ### 1.3 Install additional R packages

 Then you have to install in this environment additional required R packages not available through conda

     conda activate MetacellAnalysisToolkit
-    Rscript install.R
+    Rscript env/install.R

-### 1.4 Make command line script executable
+### 1.4 Make command line scripts executable

     chmod a+x cli/MCAT
     chmod a+x cli/SuperCellCL.R
-    chmod a+x cli/SEACells.py
+    chmod a+x cli/SEACellsCL.py
     chmod a+x cli/MetaCell2CL.py

 ### 1.5 Configure PATH

-If you want you can finally add the value of the path to the `cli` directory of this repository to your PATH environment variable so that you can use the MCAT command line tool directly.
-On Linux, using bash, You can do this by adding this line to your \~/.bashrc:
+If you want, you can finally add the value of the path to the `cli` directory (of this repository) to your PATH environment variable so that you can use the MCAT command line tool directly.
+On Linux, using bash, You can do this by adding this line to your `~/.bashrc` (or `~/.bash_profile` on macOS):

-    export PATH="/home/your_account/path_to_cli_dir/:$PATH"
+    export PATH="/path/to/MetacellToolkitAnalysis/cli/:$PATH"

+Don't forget to source your `~/.bashrc` (or `~/.bash_profile` on macOS).

 ## 2. Download test data